web-platform-tests/rfcs/rfcs/test262_integration.md

 ## Summary

-This RFC integrates the Test262 (ECMAScript) test suite into WPT by vendoring it directly under `tc39/test262`.
-Execution is opt-in via `--test-types=test262`.
+This RFC integrates the Test262 (ECMAScript) test suite into WPT by vendoring it directly under `third_party/test262`.
+Execution will be on by default.

 ## Motivation